College of William & Mary: Music

 William & Mary has eleven collegiate a cappella groups: The Christopher Wren Singers (1987, co-ed); The Gentlemen of the College (1990, all-male); The Stairwells (1990, all-male); Intonations (1990, all-female); Reveille (1992, all-female); The Accidentals (1992, all-female); DoubleTake (1993, co-ed); The Cleftomaniacs (1999, co-ed); Passing Notes (2002, all-female); The Tribetones (2015, all-female); and the Crim Dell Criers (2019, co-ed).
-Sinfonicron Light Opera Company, founded in 1965, is William & Mary's student run light opera company, producing musicals (traditionally those by Gilbert & Sullivan) in the early spring of each academic year.
+Sinfonicron Light Opera Company, founded in 1965, is William & Mary's student-run light opera company, producing musicals (traditionally those by Gilbert & Sullivan) in the early spring of each academic year.
 Music societies at the college include local chapters of the music honor societies Delta Omicron (co-ed) and Phi Mu Alpha (all-male) as well as Nu Kappa Epsilon (all-female).
 Nu Kappa Epsilon, founded in 1994 at William & Mary, is "dedicated to promoting the growth and development of musical activities at the college as well as in the Williamsburg community".

 Large musical ensembles include a symphony orchestra, wind symphony, and four choral ensembles: The William & Mary Choir, The Botetourt Chamber Singers, The Barksdale Treble Chorus (formerly the William & Mary Women's Chorus), and Ebony Expressions Gospel Choir.
 The Botetourt Chamber Singers (1974, co-ed) are the student chamber choir.
-Other musical ensembles at the college include an Early Music Ensemble, featuring medieval, renaissance and baroque music, a Jazz combo ensemble, a Jazz ensemble, the Wham Bam Big Band, and a Mixed Ensemble which features chamber music, as well as an Opera workshop, a percussion ensemble, saxophone ensemble, string ensemble, a viol ensemble, and a wind ensemble.
-In addition to these traditional groups W&M offers a number of non-traditional and world music ensembles such as The Appalachian Music Ensemble, Indonesian Gamelan, Middle Eastern Music Ensemble, and performance art ensemble.
-Prior to 1996 the college also had a formal Marching Band, however from 1996 to present the college has joined the likes of Columbia University in having a scramble band on campus, known as the William & Mary Pep Band.

-William & Mary's radio station, WCWM, has been on the air since 1959.
-Student and faculty DJs broadcast a variety of original programming and organize music performances such as the annual WCWM Fest.

-Comedy groups

-William & Mary has multiple campus comedy groups.
-I.T. (short for Improvisational Theatre), was founded in 1986 and is the oldest group on campus.
-The sketch comedy ensemble 7th Grade Sketch Comedy has been in existence since 1997.
-In 2012 a new improvisational group, Sandbox Improv, was formed.
-While I.T. performs short form and long-form improv, Sandbox Improv is the only exclusively long-form improvisational team on campus.
-Dad Jeans Improv, around since 2016, is an improv troupe that specializes in long-form improvisation with a technical element of some sort in each show.
-Trippin' On Brix is William & Mary's sketch and improv group.
+There are several musical ensembles at the college, from Early Music Ensemble to Jazz.
+Prior to 1996 the college had a marching band, which has since changed into the William & Mary Pep Band.